You just Googled “how to make money blogging”, and you’ve found yourself on the Authority Hacker site.

-Or you can stick to binging on Netflix and social media, and wish you tried harder two years ago instead.
+Or you can stick to binging on Netflix and social media for the next 24 months, and end up wishing you’d made the effort to start two years ago.

-As the saying goes, the best time to start a blog was last year, but the next best time is right now.
+As the saying goes, the best time to start a blog was last year, but the next best time to start building one is right now.